blinklabs-io/docs/src/content/docs/guides/adder/Examples/003-example-2-watch-a-token-and-get-a-desktop-notification.md

 In this example we will use Adder to send us a desktop notification when there is a transaction that includes a certain token or asset that we want to track.

-> ✅ For this guide we assume you have already downloaded the Adder exe and have opened a command prompt.
+> ✅ For this guide we assume you have already downloaded the Adder binary.
 If not see our [Quick Start](../../005-use-adder-on-linux) guide.

 ***